breatheco-de/content/src/content/lesson/[draft]crow-foot-notation.md

 ![Crow's foot notation](../../assets/images/image-2-cfn.png)

-The attribute(s) that uniquely distinguishes an instance of the entity is the id and it's usually marked as an asterisk.
+The attribute that uniquely distinguishes an instance of the entity is the id and it's usually marked as an asterisk.

 ## What are relationships?